 A Planning Commission work session was held on Tuesday, Sept.
 19, 2023; matter was deferred for 60 days.
 View the September proposed public notice amendment document (PDF).

 A Planning Commission public hearing is scheduled for Thursday, Nov.
 16, 2023.

 Comprehensive Plan Projects

-Genito/288 Special Focus Area
+Ridgedale Special Focus Area

-What is a Special Focus Area Plan?
+Special Focus Area Plan Recommendations

 There were several factors that prompted the initiation of a SFA plan in the Ridgedale area.
 The county saw an opportunity to reexamine the possibilities for an area that is a distinct gateway to the county.
 The area includes the currently vacant Chippenham Crossing Center, which formerly had a grocery store as a tenant.
-Ridgedale Parkway is home to public and private park facilities, apartment complexes and Hening Elementary School.
-Mary Stratton Park encompasses part of Falling Creek, and the East Coast Greenway has been proposed through the area.
+Ridgedale Parkway is home to public and private park facilities, apartment complexes, and J.G.
+Hening Elementary School.
+Mary Stratton Park encompasses part of Falling Creek and the East Coast Greenway has been proposed through the area.